 Tropical Cyclone Outlook

-- In total, four to six named tropical cyclones (TCs) are expected between November 2020 to April 2021.
+- In total, four to six named tropical cyclones (TCs) are expected between November 2021 to April 2022.
 On average, around seven TCs affect the RSMC Nadi-TCC AoR per season.
-Thus, this season is predicted to have a near average or below average number of TCs
+Thus, this season is predicted to have an average to below average number of TCs.

 - On average, around four TCs affect west of Dateline and around three affect east of Dateline per season.
 Tropical cyclone numbers to the west of Dateline in the RSMC-Nadi TCC AoR is likely to be three to six or average to above average TC activities, while numbers to the east is likely to be two to four TCs or average this season.